aydwi/sd-helper/README.md

 ## Notes

+1. Make sure the Gihub account has joined the room before posting.
-1. Do not post same message too frequently.
+2. Do not post same message too frequently.
 Gitter's spam detection may flag your account.
-2. Register an OAuth 2.0 application at https://developer.gitter.im/apps for highly active bots.
+3. Register an OAuth 2.0 application at https://developer.gitter.im/apps for highly active bots.